francocm/oneplus8t-5g-newradio/README.md

 ## Implementation

 This change solves the problem by enabling NR 5G **always** in the EU/UK region.
 The rationale here is that:
-* NR band 78 is allowed throughout the EU/UK space
+* NR bands 1, 3, 28, 40 and 78 are allowed throughout the EU/UK space
 * Both `NSA` *(Non-Standalone Architecture)* and `SA` *(Standalone Architecture)* are enabled - availability depends on availability by your operator and coverage in the area you are in
-* The lack of support should be dependant on the operator offering it and not the phone deciding it - if there is no operator on a particular band, the phone will simply just not connect to it and fallback to other radios (LTE, WCDMA, etc), making it transparent to the user anyway
+* The lack of support should be dependant on the operator offering it and not the phone deciding it - if there is no operator on a particular band, the phone will simply just not connect to it and fallback to other radios (LTE, WCDMA, etc) and radio modes (NSA / SA), making it transparent to the user anyway
 * The EU/UK region definition is as pre-defined already in the original policy files, under `europe_mccs`.

 The philosophy here is: *a phone should not wait until its manufacturer puts the respective operator on the allow list for 5G to work.
-Instead, it should dynamically work based on available implementations in the user's context*.
+Instead, it should dynamically work based on available implementations in the user's environment*.

-A comparison diff between the OnePlus original implementation and the mod, can be found [here](https://github.com/francocm/oneplus8t-5g-newradio/compare/rev_0011...rev_0012).
+A comparison diff between the OnePlus original implementation and the mod, can be found [here](https://github.com/francocm/oneplus8t-5g-newradio/compare/rev_0013...rev_0014).

 ## Additional Info